ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D3.2** RPP domain object representation MUST include link relations to related objects, for example: self, hosts and contacts.

-**D3.3** The representation MUST adapt to the registry model.
+**D3.3** The representation MUST adapt to the Registry model.
 In thin mode, only identifiers (e.g., contact IDs) MUST be returned; in thick mode, full contact data MUST be returned.

 ### Embedding of EPP extensions

-**D4.1** RPP core protocol MUST incorporate functional equivalent of the following list of widely used and considered essential EPP extensions as recommended in [@?TigerTeamRecc]:
+**D4.1** RPP Core protocol MUST incorporate functional equivalent of the following list of widely used and considered essential EPP extensions as recommended in [@?TigerTeamRecc]:

 - Domain Name System (DNS) Security Extensions Mapping for the Extensible Provisioning Protocol [@!RFC5910]
 - Domain Registry Grace Period Mapping for the Extensible Provisioning Protocol [@!RFC3915]